Robert Jeffress: First Baptist Church of Dallas

 Jeffress oversaw the construction of the First Baptist Church's 3,000-seat pavilion.
 The $130 million church campus officially opened for Easter Sunday worship on March 31, 2013.

 Views

 Social issues

-After the August 2017 white supremacist rally in Charlottesville, Virginia, that left one woman dead, Jeffress condemned white supremacy: "Let there be no misunderstanding.
+After the August 2017 white supremacist rally in Charlottesville, Virginia, which left one woman dead, Jeffress condemned white supremacy: "Let there be no misunderstanding.
 Racism is sin.
 Period."
-In a separate interview, he stated that "all racism" is "repulsive and totally contradictory to the teaching of God".
+In a separate interview, he stated that "all racism" is "repulsive and totally contradictory to the teaching of God."

-In an interview with CBN, Jeffress commented on racial issues, saying that "There has been a failure on the part of the Church, even a failure on conservative Christians in decades past, to denounce racism, to embrace segregation, which is so wrong."
+In an interview with Christian Broadcasting Network, Jeffress commented on racial issues by saying, "There has been a failure on the part of the Church, even a failure on conservative Christians in decades past, to denounce racism, to embrace segregation, which is so wrong."
 He added, "I think we did have some catching up to do but I think that in this environment, we need to say clearly, that racism is abhorrent in the eyes of God."